thamarnan/xantech-digi5-interface/README.md

 # XANTECH D5RH DIGI-5 Windows Interface
 Windows Interface to control Xantech Digi 5 system through RS-232.

-This device has been discontinued. but for anyone who wants to integrated to the modern technology can base off this sandbox application and adjust it to your need.
+I made this one many years back and this device has been already discontinued. but for anyone who wants to integrated their existed device to the modern technology, you can base off this sandbox application and adjust it to your need.

 [![](https://github.com/thamarnan/xantech-digi5-interface/blob/master/images/xantech_keypad_both.jpg?raw=true)](https://github.com/thamarnan/xantech-digi5-interface/blob/master/images/xantech_keypad_both.jpg?raw=true)